-Both Special Certificates are also available as IRAs (Traditional, Roth, SESA, and CEP), earning the same APYs with the same funding requirements.
-(Note: CSR stated that IRAs must be opened at a branch location; no online or phone applications.)
+The CD Special is also available as an IRA (Traditional, Roth, CESA, and SEP), earning the same APYs with the same funding requirements.
+CSR stated that IRAs must be opened at a branch location; no online or phone applications will be accepted.

-Headquartered in Fort Worth, EECU’s field of membership (FOM) is open to all Texas residents by becoming an Individual Associate Member of America’s Charities.
-The Individual Associate Membership program is the result of a partnership between America's Charities and EECU.
+Headquartered in Fort Worth, EECU’s field of membership (FOM) is open to all Texas residents through membership in one of two associations.

 Also qualifying for membership are: